allcloud-io/clisso/README.md

 specifying an app name.
 The currently-selected app will have an asterisk near its name when listing apps using `clisso apps ls`.

+## AWS STS Regional Endpoint
+AWS recommends using [regional STS endpoints](https://docs.aws.amazon.com/sdkref/latest/guide/feature-sts-regionalized-endpoints.html) instead of the default Global endpoint when requesting a token.

+To use a regional endpoint, specify the region via the `global.aws-region` field in the config file.

 ## Caveats and Limitations

 - No support for Okta applications with MFA enabled **at the application level**.